Skip to main content

 Known Issues

 We also work on support for switching the app area.
 Currently only the "global" area is loaded.
-In some cases (errors) we loose the context of the module.
+In some cases (errors) we lose the context of the module.